preignition/program-user-guide/faq/data-privacy-and-security/how-can-i-ensure-that-my-surveys-gdpr-compliant.md

 Reporting is only required for breaches which will result in:

-“risk to people’s rights or freedoms”
+"risk to people’s rights or freedoms"

-“discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage.”
+"discrimination, damage to reputation, financial loss, loss of confidentiality or any other significant economic or social disadvantage."

 In [Article 33](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2016.119.01.0001.01.ENG#d1e3434-1-1) they mention that if your respondents’ personal information is exposed in a way that results in risking or damaging them, you (the data controller) not later than 72 hours after having become aware of it, must notify the personal data breach to the supervisory authority competent in accordance.

 ### Reporting to your respondents

-If you identify that there is a “high risk to their rights and freedoms”, then you must notify your respondents too.
+If you identify that there is a "high risk to their rights and freedoms", then you must notify your respondents too.

 For most types of feedback forms, it’s quite difficult to consider the data-breach as high-risk.
 Unless you’re processing sensitive data, for example if your business is in the health sector.